ptarmiganlabs/butler-sheet-icons/README.md

 - The tool is cross platform and runs on Windows, MacOS, Linux and as a Docker container.
 - Stand-alone, download-and-use binaries for Windows, macOS and Linux are available.
   - The macOS binary is notarized by Apple.
-  - The Windows binary is signed by Ptarmigan Labs using a commercial signing certificate.
+  - The Windows binary is signed with a commercial signing certificate from Certum.
 - Works on both Qlik Sense Cloud and client-managed Qlik Sense Enterprise on Windows.
 Qlik Sense Desktop not supported.
 - A single command will create thumbnail images, upload them to Qlik Sense and assign them as sheet icons to sheets in the Sense app(s).